sst/guide/_chapters/create-an-s3-bucket-in-sst.md

 If you switch over to your terminal, you will notice that your changes are being deployed.

 Note that, you will need to have `sst dev` running for this to happen.
-If you had previously stopped it, then running `npx sst dev` will deploy your changes again.
+If you had previously stopped it, then running `pnpm sst dev` will deploy your changes again.

 You should see that the storage stack has been updated.